bbauska/zombiePolitics/README.md

-nizations in concert with "the Four Sisters"-Richard Mellon Scaife's various foundations, the Lynde and Harry Bradley Foundation, the Olin Foundation and the Smith Richardson Foundation-along with Coors’s foundations, foundations associated with the Koch oil fam­ ily, and a group of large corporations.9
+nizations in concert with "the Four Sisters"-Richard Mellon Scaife's various foundations, the Lynde and Harry Bradley Foundation, the Olin Foundation and the Smith Richardson Foundation-along with Coors’s foundations, foundations associated with the Koch oil fam­ ily, and a group of large corporations.9</p>

-The most powerful members of this group were ]oseph Coors in Denver, Richard Mellon Scaife in Pittsburgh, _lohn Olin in New York City, David and Charles Koch in Wichita, the Smith Richardson family in North Carolina, and Harry Bradley in Milwaukee-all of whom agreed to finance a number of right-wing think
+<p>The most powerful members of this group were ]oseph Coors in Denver, Richard
+Mellon Scaife in Pittsburgh, _lohn Olin in New York City, David and Charles Koch in Wichita, the Smith Richardson family in North Carolina, and Harry Bradley in Milwaukee-all of whom agreed to finance a number of right-wing think